dmlc/treelite/docs/tutorials/builder.rst

 To obtain probability scores, we pass the sum of the tree outputs through a **link function** ``sigmoid(x) = 1/(1+exp(-x))``.
 In the model builder API, the link function is specified by the ``postprocessor`` argument.
+(Consult :doc:`/knobs/postprocessor` for the list of available postprocessors.)
 Let's look at how the builder object is constructed:

 .. code-block:: python